TX-2/TX-2.github.io/commentary/sequence-changes.md

 ## Hardware

+The TX-2 [User's Handbook](../documentation#UH) explains which
-Much of the hardware is described in the [TX-2 Technical Manual](../documentation#TM) but items which post-date it we currently have no information about.
+sequence number is associated with which hardware and explains how to control it.
+Much of the hardware is also described in the [TX-2 Technical Manual](../documentation#TM).

+The copies of the User's Handbook and Technical Manual which we have date from the period 1961-1963.
+While we know of hardware which post-dates this period (for example the [IMP](#IMP)), we currently have no detailed information about it.

 ### CRT